theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 ### The tau of the London datastore

-The **overall <mi>&tau;</mi> = 0.53**, which suggests, as with the World Bank, around half of the datasets are updated according to schedule.
+The **overall &tau; = 0.53**, which suggests, as with the World Bank, around half of the datasets are updated according to schedule.
 Some uncertainty persists as around 20% miss a measure of update frequency.
 However, the field "Last Updated Date of the Dataset or metadata (in the London datastore)" is more general than needed.

 Update frequency | <mi>&tau;</mi> | count
  :-- | :--: | --: